epfl-ada/ada-2024-project-phpjj1/README.md

 # Project-phpjj1
 This is the ADA 2024/25 project repository for the group phpjj1.

-# How Movies are Built: The Emotional Landscape in Cinema
+# Emotions as the Secret Architects of Cinema

 ## Abstract
 In cinema, emotions are not merely a component of storytelling but the foundation upon which entire films are constructed.
 This project aims to analyze how movies are built based on different emotions across genres and how these emotions have evolved over time.
 Additionally, it seeks to uncover relationships between emotional tones in movies and factors such as language, as well as the age and gender of involved actors.
 To fully understand the impact of emotions in films, we will also explore how these emotions influence a movie’s success, as measured by user ratings.